maciejs20/node-red-contrib-rainbird/README.md

 }
 ```

 The **irrigationState** indicates whether the Rainbird controller is running a program.
-This does not provide information on active zones.
+This does not provide information on active zones, but acts as a flag that controller is set to start irrigation automatically.

 #### **rainbird-active**

-Fetches information on active zones (sprinklers) from the Rainbird sprinkler controller.
+Fetches information on currently active zones (sprinklers) from the Rainbird sprinkler controller.
+Rainbird allows to have only single node running at a time.
 The returned payload will include:

 ```json
 {